yongbingwang/risingwave/docs/storage-overview.md

 ### Compaction
-Currently, Hummock uses a leveled compaction strategy for compaction.
+Currently, Hummock is using a compaction strategy similar to leveled-compaction in RocksDB.
 In the future, we will migrate to a compaction scheme that can “understand” how data are distributed in streaming executors for better data locality.

 To support MVCC read without affecting compaction, we track the epoch low watermark in Hummock snapshots.
 A user key-value pair will be retained if (1) it is the latest, or (2) it belongs to an epoch above the low watermark.